howtographql/howtographql/content/backend/graphql-ruby/2-queries.md

 ---
 title: Queries
-pageTitle: "Responding to Queries with a Ruby GraphQL Server"
+pageTitle: "Responding to Queries with a Ruby GraphQL Server Tutorial"
-description: Learn how to define GraphQL schema, query resolvers and use GraphiQL to test your queries
+description: "Learn how to define the GraphQL schema with graphql-ruby, implement query resolvers in Ruby and use a GraphiQL Playground to test your queries."
 ---

 ### Setup Links